gdsec-test/dcu-scripts/README.md

 #### ADDING A NEW REPO
 Repos_golang is a list of golang repos with unit-test & test coverage. \
 Repos_empty is a list of python repos with empty unit-test & test coverage. \
-Repos_unique is a list of repos that need a unique ci script or none at all.
+Repos_unique is a list of repos that need a unique ci script or none at all. \
+Repos_k8s is a list of repos that need the k8s deployment script.

 Set the codeQL analysis to 'advanced' in the settings of the repo. \
 Add the repo name to the regular repos list and to the specific repo list if it fits said description. \
 Then, run github_settings.sh.

-If the repo is unique and its ci script needs updating, it has to be manually updated.
+If the repo is unique and its ci script or the k8s script needs updating, it has to be manually updated.